Easy Homemade Pizza Sauce in 5 minutes and the flavor is so much better than store-bought! It’s healthy, oil-free and just 7 ingredients!

 Instructions

 - Add all of the ingredients to a blender or food processor (starting with just 1/4 teaspoon salt), and blend until smooth.
 This is important so that the dried herbs are pureed throughout the sauce well for full flavor.
 Taste and add more salt if desired.
-If your tomato sauce has added salt, you may want more.
+If your tomato sauce has no added salt, you may want more.

 - If using as a pizza sauce, just add it to your pizza crust of choice, add the toppings, and bake.
 If serving over pasta (my favorite use) simply warm it on the stove first just until heated through.
 Since the sauce is oil-free and made from pureed tomatoes, it will thicken up a lot in the fridge, so be sure to reheat in the microwave or over low heat on the stove to bring it back to a sauce consistency.